wunderio/elasticsearch_helper/UPGRADE.md

 3. [ ] Run `drush updb` to update the configuration.
 4. [ ] Run `drush cr` to clear caches (this is necessary to discover changed permission name).
 5. [ ] Run `drush cex` to export the configuration.
-6. [ ] Commit the changes in Export Elasticsearch Helper configuration and in role configuration with updated permission name.
+6. [ ] Commit the changes in exported Elasticsearch Helper configuration and in role configuration with updated permission name.

 ## Changes in included sub-modules

-As sub-modules in Elasticsearch Helper 7.x have been moved to their own project pages, add them manually to the project if necessary:
+As sub-modules in Elasticsearch Helper 7.0 have been moved to their own projects, add them manually to the project if necessary:

 ```